KEY POINTS

-This Canstar Blue guide gives an overview of different hot water systems and what they could cost to run each year.
-We also investigate how customers can save on hot water bills.
+This Canstar Blue guide gives an overview of different hot water systems, what they could cost to run and how you could save on your hot water bills.

 On this page: